cryptape/kabletop-godot/README.md

 # Introduction

-To encapsulate the interface with Kabletop contracts into an interface recognizable for Godot engine, is by integrating gdnative and `kabletop-ckb-sdk—Godot` game engine's Rust binding libraries.
-Thus, game developers can connect their games to the CKB network with only a small amount of blockchain development experience.
+By integrating the Godot game engine's Rust binding library gdnative and `kabletop-ckb-sdk`, the interfaces that interact with the Kabletop contract will be encapsulated into interfaces that the Godot engine can recognize, so that game developers with a small amount of blockchain development experience can connect their games to the CKB network.

 Godot game engine supports Windows, Linux and MacOS systems, accordingly, `kabletop-godot` needs to be compiled into a `.dll`, `.so` or `.dylib` file and imported into the Godot engine.
 It is recommended to refer to the official Godot documentation for the how-to details.